BizShuk/bizshuk.github.io/resume/interview introduce.md

 I think it's a joke at that time.
 But if I use it to describe my personality or collaborative relationship , I think it's appropriated.

+### two trips
+as I mentioned , I love to travel.
+In my past , there are two long period of time trips.

+1. US
+2. EU , go Ireland first , but 8 counties 17 cities.